Skip advert

 Advertisement - Article continues below

 There’s no getting around the fact that the ID.7 is a very heavy car, though.
-All versions weigh over two tonnes, and even putting the car in its firmest driving mode cannot disguise the reality that the ID.7 is a big car clearly set up for comfort rather than driving thrills.
+All versions weigh over two tonnes, and even in its firmest driving mode, the ID.
+7 cannot disguise the fact that it is a big car, clearly set up for comfort rather than driving thrills.
 It would be good if there were a little more bite to the brake pedal, because it feels a bit soft and doesn’t give you the same confidence when driving quickly as you get from the BMW i4 or Tesla Model 3.

 Motorway driving and long-distance comfort